 Although no official census has been taken since 1932, it is widely accepted that the majority of Lebanon's population is now Muslim.
 Most of the Muslim population is Sunni or Shi'a, but there are also significant numbers of Druze and a small Alawite community.
 The Maronites are the largest of the Christian sects.
-In all, eighteen distinct confessions are recognised.
+In all, eighteen distinct religious denominations are recognised.

 System of government

-Lebanon is a parliamentary democracy in which politics is organised around confession.
+Lebanon is a parliamentary democracy in which politics is organised around religious identity.
 The political system seeks to maintain equilibrium and stability through the allocation of parliamentary seats, ministerial posts and key offices of state among the various religious communities.
 The National Assembly is made up of 128 deputies, with equal representation for Muslims and Christians.
 National Assembly deputies are elected by popular vote to serve four-year terms.
 The President is elected by the National Assembly for a six-year term.
 The Prime Minister and Deputy Prime Minister are appointed by the President in consultation with the National Assembly.
 By custom, the President is a Maronite Christian, the Prime Minister a Sunni Muslim and the Speaker of the Legislature a Shi'a Muslim.

 In recent years, the two main political blocks in Lebanon have been the March 8 Alliance and the March 14 Alliance.
 These coalitions are named after mass demonstrations on those days in 2005 in support of Syria’s role in Lebanon (March 8) and opposed to it (March 14).
 The demonstrations followed the assassination of former Prime Minister Rafik Hariri in February 2005, in which the Syrian regime and Hizballah were widely implicated.
 Acting with the authorisation of the United Nations Security Council, the UN investigated the assassination and established the Special Tribunal for Lebanon to try the accused.
 Five persons have been indicted and their trials began in absentia in early 2014.
 Proceedings against one of the accused, Mr Mustafa Badreddine, were terminated in July 2016 following his death.
 The accused are members of Hizballah.
 Australia strongly supports the work of the Special Tribunal, and Australians have served as both investigators and judges as part of this process.